logpai/logparser/README.md

 <details>
  <summary>:point_down: Check the detailed bechmarking result table (click to expand)</summary>

+ <p align="center"><a href="https://arxiv.org/abs/1811.03509"><img src="./docs/img/accuracy.png" width="908"></a></p>

  In the table, accuracy values above 0.9 are marked in bold, and the best accuracy results achieved are marked with \*.
 Some of the accuracy values may be lower than what have been reported by previous studies (e.g., Drain, LogMine).
 The reasons are two-fold: 1) We use a more rigorous accuracy metric which rejects events that are only partially matched.
 2)  For fairness of comparison, we apply only a few preprocessing regular expressions (e.g., IP or number replacement) to each log parser.
-Adding more preprocessing rules can boost parsing accuracy, but meanwhile requires more manual effort.
+Adding more preprocessing rules can boost parsing accuracy, but requires more manual efforts as well.

- <p align="center"><a href="https://arxiv.org/abs/1811.03509"><img src="./docs/img/accuracy.png" width="908"></a></p>

 </details>